The translation of this document is outdated.

 Law are not applicable to local government binding regulations in

-relation to spatial planning issues, which shall come into effect
+relation to spatial planning issue, which shall come into effect

 in accordance with the provisions of the Spatial Planning